core-wg/multipart-ct/draft-ietf-core-multipart-ct.md

 # Multipart Content-Format Encoding {#encoding}

-A representation of media-type application/multipart-core contains a collection of zero or more representations, each along with their respective content format.
+A representation of media type application/multipart-core contains a collection of zero or more representations, each along with their respective content format.